theisaachome/spring-professional-exam/notes/001-spring-core/001-005-questions.md

 ---

 ### **Question 05**

 ### What is the concept of a **`Container`**?

-- The BeanFactory interface is the central IoC container interface in Spring.
-- Its responsibilities include instantiating or sourcing application objects, configuring such objects, and assembling the dependencies between these objects.

   - An execution environment which provides additional technical services for your code to use.
   - Containers use IoC technique,